RektifyAI/attack-playbook/README.md

 - NFTs
 - Digital Land

-Fun Phrase: Running DeFi dichotomy from Sena Labs:
+Running DeFi dichotomy from Sena Labs:
 > All DeFi tokens are cryptocurrencies, but not all cryptocurrencies are DeFi tokens.

 Defintions: